7 Tips to Help Working Parents During the Evolving Pandemic

 Does any of the above sound familiar to your situation?
 There are many lingering negative impacts on parents that you may be dealing with.
 As Covid-19 lingers, and as mentioned, the impact of national and world events adding another level of stress, and you or your partner may/may not be returning to traditional work environments, it may be time to reassess your family arrangements to better support one another and successfully navigate this next phase.

 Simply put, the reality is that we are no longer living in the old normal.
 This is the new normal and we need to adjust accordingly.
-This affects our relationships to our partner, with our children, and our relationship with ourselves.
+This affects our relationships with our partner, our children, and our relationship with ourselves.

 Assume your responses are normal